Does hard work actually pay off?

 - Automate and delegate.
-There are a ton of free products out there that can automate much of your workday.
+There is a ton of free products out there that can automate much of your workday.
 For example, if you’re feeling inundated by email you can use smart mailbox filters to sort incoming mail into appropriate folders.
 For tasks that can’t be automated, consider delegating them to someone who has more free time or can complete them more efficiently.

 - Change your surroundings.
 Flextime is becoming more popular as cloud technology improves and employers realize the benefits of giving their workers more autonomy.
 If you can effectively do your job from anywhere, ask if you can work from a nearby library or coffee shop, or even from your home.
 It can be quite refreshing!

 - Sometimes, just say no. There are times when you’re going to be asked to bite off more than you can chew.
 In these cases it’s completely acceptable to politely decline, but be sure to suggest a workable alternative.
 You can request a deadline extension or ask if you can complete the task with another coworker to lessen the load without hampering productivity.